 5. Social Media Manager

-They must also have the persuasive abilities and presentation skills to pitch their plans to staff and convince colleagues and customers to contribute testimonials and other content online.
+They must also have the persuasive abilities and presentation skills to pitch their plans to staff, and to convince colleagues and customers to contribute testimonials and other content online.

-6. Human Resources Professional
+6. Human Resources Specialist

-Human Resources professionals are responsible for communication intensive functions within organizations including recruiting staff, orienting new employees, developing training programs, conveying policies to staff, educating employees about benefits and creating employee newsletters.
+Human resources professionals are responsible for communication-intensive functions within organizations including recruiting staff, orienting new employees, developing training programs, conveying policies to staff, educating employees about benefits, and creating employee newsletters.

 7. Business Reporter

 The proliferation of financial and business media has opened up opportunities for communications majors with an interest in business and finance.
 Business reporters tap journalistic writing skills to cover developments within businesses, industry, and the economy in general for websites, television stations, newspapers, and magazines.
 They must be able to convey business information in language understandable by the general public.

 In order to cover stories, business reporters use the interpersonal skills developed by the communications major to cultivate relationships with business insiders.
 They must have the persuasive ability to convince editors about the viability of their ideas for articles.

 Salary: Glassdoor estimates that business reporters earn an average of $63,221.